reuniware/Android-Crash/README.md

 # Android-Crash
-Crashes totally an Android device at least when called from a WorkManager (OneTimeWorkRequestBuilder).
+Reboots an Android device at least when called from a WorkManager (OneTimeWorkRequestBuilder).

 Then the Android loops on the logo and is unusable !
 BEWARE !

-Use that source code at your own risk, but only on emulator
+Use that source code at your own risk, but only on emulator.

+If the Android devices loops on the logo screen, you can unlock it with ADB from your computer with the following command :

+adb uninstall yourpackagename